 With that being said, it is still the best site that I have come across and gives you the most thorough nutritional information.

 And finally, without giving you a huge sales pitch, all of the meal plans that I design on a weekly basis look at the carbohydrate content and glycemic load of every recipe, making sure that they are in fact PCOS friendly and have a reasonable GL value.
-You can check out a sample meal plan here.
+You can check out the Monthly Membership and meal plans here.

 Summing it Up